ossf/package-manager-best-practices/published/npm.md

 3. Consumers of public packages may fall victim to typosquatting attempts.
 To mitigate this problem, and create and own your organization on other registries.

+4. The emails associated with the publisher account and the maintainers (who can publish) are exposed in the npm API as part of the metadata.

 **Note**: